 Global Tiger Day, also known as International Tiger Day is celebrated on 29th July every year.
 29th July was declared as Global Tiger Day at the annual Tiger summit in St.Petersburgh in 2010.
 This day is observed to create awareness about the rapid decrease in Tiger numbers worldwide.
 This event also aims at gathering more support from the people for Tiger Conservation.

-Forest department of many states and NTCA celebrates the day and conducts various programmes for both common public and officials.
-The aim is to make people aware of the long term ill-effects that might come up because of extinction of Tigers.
-This year the Global Tiger Day comes with a great news as there has been an increase in the overall Tiger population in India.
-Jim Corbett National Park's survey showed an upward trend in the Tiger number and now the park area boasts a healthy population of 206 Tigers, as recorded by the Camera traps set up by WWF in the park area.
+Forest department of many states and NTCA celebrates the day and conducts various programs for both common public and officials.
+The aim is to make people aware of the long term ill-effects that might come up because of the extinction of Tigers.
+This year the Global Tiger Day comes with great news as there has been an increase in the overall Tiger population in India.
+Jim Corbett National Park's survey showed an upward trend in the Tiger number and now the parking area boasts a healthy population of 206 Tigers, as recorded by the Camera traps set up by WWF in the parking area.
 Keep in mind that there are many Tigers which still might give a miss to these cameras and sub-adults are not counted in the census as the mortality rate is high among Tiger cubs.
-Jim Corbett might soon have more then 300 Tigers in near future and thus making Uttarakhand NO-1 in terms of Tiger Population leaving Karnataka behind at NO-2.
+Jim Corbett might soon have more than 300 Tigers in near future and thus making Uttarakhand NO-1 in terms of Tiger Population leaving Karnataka behind at NO-2.

-But the question is should we celebrate this upward trend in Tiger numbers in India, or should we focus on dwindling Tiger population in the neighbouring countries?
-We have already lost 3 sub-species of Tigers namely Bali, Caspian and Javan Tigers.
-Among the 6 species today, South-China and Indo-Chinese species face threat of extinction, South-China subspecies is said to be less then 50 in number, It is on the list of 10 most endangered species in the world.
-More then 25 years have passed since the last confirm sighting of the species.
+But the question is should we celebrate this upward trend in Tiger numbers in India, or should we focus on dwindling Tiger population in the neighboring countries?
+We have already lost 3 sub-species of Tigers namely Bali, Caspian, and Javan Tigers.
+Among the 6 species today, South-China and Indo-Chinese species face the threat of extinction, South-China subspecies is said to be less than 50 in number, It is on the list of 10 most endangered species in the world.
+More than 25 years have passed since the last confirmed sighting of the species.